status-im/status-go/cmd/status-backend/README.md

     - [Python](https://pypi.org/project/requests/)
     - [Go](https://pkg.go.dev/net/http)

+## `status-backend` API

+- `/health`
+This is a basic health check endpoint.
+Response contains a single `version` property.
+Returns HTTP code 200 if alive.

 # 👌 Simple flows

 In most cases to start testing you'll need some boilerplate.
 Below are the simple call flows for common cases.